 Deborah Willis was born and raised in Calgary, Alberta.
 Her first book, Vanishing and Other Stories, was named one of the the Globe and Mail's Best Books of 2009, and was shortlisted for the Governor General's Award.
 She was a bookseller at Munro's Books in Victoria, BC, a writer-in-residence at Joy Kogawa House in Vancouver, BC, and the 2012-2013 Calgary Distinguished Writers Program writer-in-residence at the University of Calgary.

 Her second collection of short stories was published in February 2017 by Hamish Hamilton, the literary imprint of Penguin Random House Canada, and W.W.
 Norton and Company in the U.S, and will be translated into Italian by Del Vecchio Editore.
-The Dark and Other Love Stories was long-listed for the 2017 Giller Prize, and named one of the best books of the year by The Globe and Mail and Chatelaine Magazine.
+The Dark and Other Love Stories was long-listed for the 2017 Giller Prize, and named one of the best books of the year by The Globe and Mail, the CBC, and Chatelaine Magazine.
 Her fiction and non-fiction has appeared in The Walrus, The Virginia Quarterly, The Iowa Review, Lucky Peach, The Wall Street Journal, and Zoetrope.
 Deborah is currently working on a novel and is the Writer in Residence at MacEwan University in Edmonton.